PeterRothman/loadimpact-docs/jekyll/_v4/testing-methodologies/application-testing-methodology.md

 <h1>Background</h1>

-Successful testing starts with succesful planning.
-The intent of this document is to provide additonal guidance to best prepare you for testing and to meet your testing goals.
+As developers and testers we love to jump straight into the tools, but successful testing starts with successful planning.
+The intent of this document is to provide additional guidance to best prepare you for testing and to meet your testing goals.
 This methodology assumes that some intitial performance testing is being done before automating testing in a CI/CD pipeline.
 Testing can be broken down into the following phases:

 - TOC
 {:toc}

 This guide will speak from a high level on topics related to Load and Performance testing.

+## Phase 0 - It's a new tool, go explore!

+If you are like us here at Load Impact.
+You will probably want to spend some time clicking around, trying things without any guidance, and seeing what happens when you click that button (yes, that one).
+Go ahead and do that, think of questions you may have about the tool, they may get answered here.
+If not, you can always ask us.

 ## Phase 1 - Planning, Test Configuration, and Validation

 Phase 1 is further broken down into multiple parts.
-Before you even run your first test, you should consider:
+Before you get started with real testing, we recommend that you:

 ### Planning